Through the Blue

 Old town walks.

-Huddled around a Venetian castle on a hill that forms a natural citadel, wander the quiet alleyways of Old Town that lead uphill for an idyllic sunset view.
+Huddled around a Venetian castle on a hill that forms a natural citadel, wander the quiet alleyways of Old Town that lead uphill for a mesmerizing sunset view.
+And perhaps a pre-dinner tipple on the rooftop of Avanton 1739.
 Spurred on by a Frozen- inspired excitement for castles, our 4-year-old (surprisingly) gave us little grief during the climb.
 If you have younger ones in your company, consider leaving the stroller behind with many steps to negotiate with.

 Naxos chora

-The Chora at sunset.
+The west-facing Chora at sunset.

 Metaxi Mas is an intimate wood and stone framed bolthole tucked into a table-lined whitewashed walkway.
 Warm and welcoming, the littlest kitchen inside turns out the pure flavours of Greek classics at their best.
 Even the moussaka seems special.